Clarion's Lauer Shuts Out Elk County Catholic, 4-0; DuBois Central Catholic in Class A Title Game Again After Convincing Semifinal Win

 Clarion’s Lauer Shuts Out Elk County Catholic, 4-0; DuBois Central Catholic in Class A Title Game Again After Convincing Semifinal Win

-DuBOIS, Pa.
-(EYT/D9) — Devon Lauer was sharp and the Clarion baseball team gave the right-hander some breathing room with a three-run fourth innings as the Bobcats moved on the District 9 Class A title game with a 4-0 win over Elk County Catholic at Showers Field on Thursday.
+DUBOIS, Pa.
+(EYT/D9) – Devon Lauer was sharp and the Clarion baseball team gave the right-hander some breathing room with a three-run fourth inning as the Bobcats moved on the District 9 Class A title game with a 4-0 win over Elk County Catholic at Showers Field on Thursday.

 (Pictured above, Devon Lauer)

-Clarion took a 1-0 lead in the bottom of the second on a RBI groundout by Dauntae Girvan.
+Clarion took a 1-0 lead in the bottom of the second on an RBI groundout by Dauntae Girvan.

 It stayed that way until the fourth when Bryce Brinkley’s RBI single made it 2-0 and Noah Harrison followed with a two-run hit to give the Bobcats a 4-0 lead.